ibm-cloud-docs/containers/cs_cli_devtools.md

 Reload all the necessary configurations for a worker node.
 A reload can be useful if your worker node experiences problems, such as slow performance or if your worker node is stuck in an unhealthy state.

-**Attention:** Reloading your worker node automatically applies the latest patch version to your worker node.
-The current major and minor version is not changed.
-For more information about Kubernetes versions, see [worker node update types](cs_versions.html#version_types).
+Reloading a worker node does not apply the latest updates, security patches, or [Kubernetes version](cs_versions.html#version_types).
+When patch and version updates are available, you are prompted in the CLI and console as you use worker-related features.
+To keep your workers up-to-date, regularly use the `bx cs worker-update` [command](cs_cli_reference.html#cs_worker_update).
+{: tip}

 Before you reload your worker node, make sure that pods are rescheduled on other worker nodes to help avoid a downtime for your app or data corruption on your worker node.